dirigible-io/dirigible-io.github.io/samples/complex_listener_queue.md

 8. Publish the project
 9. Select the **my_trigger.js** file in the *Workspace* view to be able to trigger the invocation of this service via the *Preview* view
-10. In the *Console* view you chould see the following lines:
+10. In the *Console* view you should see the following lines:

 	[2018-05-14T11:57:13.197Z] [INFO] Hello from My Listener!
 Message: *** I am a message created at: Mon May 14 2018 14:57:13 GMT+0300 (EEST) ***